-Why do I get error "Client unable to establish connection: OS Error: 'Connection refused'"?
+Why do I get error "Client unable to establish connection: OS Error: 'Connection refused'" when using the SQL Server ODBC driver?

-Check that the SQL Server instance that you are trying to connect to is running.
+Check that the SQL Server instance that you're trying to connect to is running.

 On the SQL Server machine, "SQL Server (instance)" will be listed in the output of the net start command, if the SQL Server instance is running.

-If SQL Server is listening on a fixed TCP port, check that you can use telnet to connect to the port that you have specified in the data source:
+If SQL Server is listening on a fixed TCP port, check that you can use telnet to connect to the port that you specified in the ODBC data source:

 telnet hostname port

-where hostname is the host name or IP address of the machine where SQL Server is running and port is the port number that you have specified with the Port attribute.
-If the SQL Server instance is listening on this port, you will see output similar to:
+where hostname is the host name or IP address of the machine where SQL Server is running and port is the port number that you specified with the Port attribute.
+If the SQL Server instance is listening on this port, the output is similar to:

 Connected to myserver